April 11, 2017

 When you file for Chapter 7 or Chapter 13 bankruptcy, you must complete a bankruptcy petition, a number of schedules containing detailed information about your finances, and several other forms, including a lengthy form known as the “means test” (for Chapter 7) and a similar form for Chapter 13.

-When you file for bankruptcy in Idaho, you must compare your income to the median income for a household of your size in Idaho.
+When you file for bankruptcy in Idaho, you must take the "means test" and compare your income to the median income for a household of your size in Idaho.
 If your income is less than the median, you will be eligible to file for Chapter 7 and, if you choose to file for Chapter 13, you can use a three-year repayment plan (rather than five years).
-This is called the means test.

 If your income is above Idaho’s median income, you still might qualify for Chapter 7, but you’ll have to provide detailed information about your expenses and payments on secured debts in order to find out.
 Most Chapter 13 filers also have to provide this information.